calisley/autograder/readme.md

   List of page numbers to exclude from PDF submissions (e.g., metadata pages).

 - **`--backup_folder`** (Default: `temp`)
   Directory to store temporary files generated during processing.
+Will be created in the parent directory of the submissions folder.

+- **`--threads_file`** (Optional)
+  Path to a CSV file containing PingPong threads data.
+If provided, will replace links with conversation text.

+- **`--model`** (Default: `gpt-5-mini`)
+  Azure OpenAI model to use for grading.

 ---